tpm2-software/tpm2-tools/man/tpm2_createak.1.md

   * **-e**, **\--auth-endorse**=_ENDORSE\_AUTH_:

-    Specifies current endorsement authorization.
+    Specifies current endorsement hierarchy authorization.
     Authorizations should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-P**, **\--auth-ak**=_AK\_AUTH_

-    Specifies the AK authorization when created.
+    Specifies the attestation key authorization when created.
     Same formatting as the endorse authorization value or **-e** option.

   * **-C**, **\--ek-context**=_EK\_CONTEXT\_OBJECT_:

-    Specifies the object context of the EK.
+    Specifies the object context of the endorsement key.
 Either a file or a handle number.
     See section "Context Object Format".

   * **-c**, **\--context**=_CONTEXT\_FILE\_NAME_:

-    Optional, specifies a path to save the context of the AK handle.
-If the AK is not persisted to a handle (via **-k**) then this option is required.
+    Specifies a file path to save the context of the attestation key.

   * **-G**, **\--algorithm**=_ALGORITHM_: